Array Generation

 Even if

-is a list of length 3, the length of the generated list is not necessarily 3, but may be longer or shorter than that.
-(However, ifadditionalItems
+itemsis a list of length 3, the length of the generated list is not necessarily 3, but may be longer or shorter than that.
+(However, ifadditionalItemsis set toFalseas described below, the number of elements in the generated list will not exceed the number of elements initems.)
+The length of the generated list can be specified with the keywordsminItemsandmaxItems.

 >>> import ranjg